 VA's decision on Gulf War Veterans' illnesses

-Based on a review of the information in the RAC report and IOM reports, VA decided that the evidence is not sufficient to establish an association between multisymptom illness and specific exposures.
+Based on a review of the information in the RAC report and HMD reports, VA decided that the evidence is not sufficient to establish an association between multisymptom illness and specific exposures.
 However, VA already presumes certain medically unexplained illnesses are related to Gulf War service without regard to cause.

 Read the Federal Register notice for more on the rationale behind VA’s decision.

 Past Research Advisory Committee reports

 Download free viewer and reader software to view PDF, video and other file formats.